OTRF/OSSEM/README.md

 # Goals

-* Define and share a common data schema in order to improve the data standardization and transformaiton of security event logs
+* Define and share a data common information model in order to improve the data standardization and transformaiton of security event logs
 * Enhance and expedite the integration of third party tools (i.e. SIGMA rules development) by utilizing the standard naming convention
 * Allow security analyts to query and analyze several data sources at once following a common data model
 * Define and share data structures and relationships identified in security events logs